 Social Media and Personal Branding

 In the age of social media, talking in the third person has become a common strategy for personal branding.
 Individuals often create profiles and bios that refer to themselves in the third person, aiming to present a professional or polished image.
 This can involve highlighting their skills, accomplishments, or personal attributes in a way that feels more objective and credible.
-For example, a LinkedIn profile might state, "Jane Doe is a highly experienced marketing professional with a proven track record of success."
+As an example, a LinkedIn profile might state, "Jane Doe is a highly experienced marketing professional with a proven track record of success."
 This approach allows individuals to manage their online presence and craft a specific narrative about themselves.

 Sports Psychology and Self-Talk